ILIAS-eLearning/ILIAS/src/Data/README.md

 ## Dimension

-### OrdinalDimension
+### CardinalDimension
-Object representing a rank order, where the distances of the categories are not known.
+Object representing a metric order, where the distances of the categories are known and can be described quantitatively.
-Construct an ordinal dimension object with textual variables representing the natural, ordered categories.
+Construct a cardinal dimension object with numerical or textual variables representing the categories.

 #### Example